 Some people might assume that the best fuel cards for small businesses are just those partnered with a certain gas station chain.
 But those cards restrict fuel purchases that earn rewards to affiliated stations.
 Many general-purpose business credit cards offer gas rewards that are at least as good, while letting you make purchases anywhere.

-The best fleet fuel card is the Sunoco Fleet Card because it offers discounts of up to 6 cents per gallon on fuel and has $0 annual fee.
-Depending on how much you purchase, your discount can be 1, 3, 4, 5 or 6 cents per gallon.
-You need to purchase 10,000+ gallons in a month to get to the 6-cent discount.
-This card is valid at more than 5,000 Sunoco gas stations.
+One of the best fleet fuel cards is the Sunoco Fleet Card because it offers discounts of up to 6¢ / gallon on fuel and it has a $0 annual fee.
+Depending on how much you purchase, your discount can be: 15¢ per gallon in fuel credits for the first 6 months.
+After that, 1¢, 3¢, 4¢, 5¢ or 6¢ per gallon if you purchase at least 1, 500, 4,000, 7,000 or 10,000 gallons per month, respectively This card is valid at more than 5,000 Sunoco gas stations.
 And you can set spending limits for individual drivers.… read full answer

 Discounts on gas purchases are one of a fleet fuel card’s most attractive features.
 That, and the ability to add lots of authorized users.
 This makes them an ideal choice for businesses with a large number of company-owned vehicles.
 The drawback is that branded fleet fuel cards such as the Sunoco Fleet Card can only be used for fuel purchases at affiliated stations.
 You’re also not likely to get any initial bonus offers or rewards in other categories, as you would with a general business card.